 COVID 19 – Getting Plugged In And Online More Important Than Ever

-I now combine my time working as a life coach, soft skills trainer and affiliate marketer.
-I know a laptop lifestyle isn’t for everyone, but the freedom if offers?
-Wow!
-And now more than ever it’s a choice worth considering, given how the world has shifted since the COVID 19 pandemic hit.
-It’s made getting plugged in and online more important than ever.
-For someone like me who’s working life was already dogged by restrictions, learning online marketing has literally saved my professional life.
+I now combine my time working as a life coach and soft skills trainer.
+I’ve been lucky too, since much of my life coaching is done online, I haven’t had such a tough time as so many others.
+The world has shifted since the COVID 19 pandemic hit and makes getting plugged in and online more important than ever.
+For someone like me who’s working life was already dogged by restrictions, taking action, in my case learning a new skill, has literally saved my professional life.
 It’s allowed me to be able to take care of myself and live my best life possible, no matter what!

 Goal / Plan / Action